Aaron Bateman

 Contact:

-Aaron’s first book, Weapons in Space: Technology, Politics, and the Rise and Fall of the Strategic Defense Initiative, is an international history of Ronald Reagan’s controversial missile defense effort: the Strategic Defense Initiative (SDI).
+Aaron’s first book, Weapons in Space: Technology, Politics, and the Rise and Fall of the Strategic Defense Initiative, is an international history of Ronald Reagan’s controversial Strategic Defense Initiative (SDI), more popularly known as “Star Wars.”
 Using recently declassified documents, he situates SDI within intensifying U.S. - Soviet military space competition in the final two decades of the Cold War that emerged as détente collapsed.
-Moreover, he shows how the international political conditions in the 1980s shaped U.S. decisions about strategic defense technologies.
-Finally, he details SDI’s enduring consequences for arms control and its connections with resurgent anxieties about an arms race in space.
+Both the technological and political forces that shaped SDI’s research and development trajectory through the end of the Cold War and beyond are thoroughly explored.
+Moreover, the book details the participation of Western European allies in SDI, thereby shedding new light on the politics of technology cooperation within the transatlantic alliance in the 1980s.
+Finally, Aaron details SDI’s enduring consequences for space security and its connections with resurgent anxieties about an arms race in space.

 Aaron received his PhD in history of science from Johns Hopkins University.
 While in graduate school he held a Guggenheim predoctoral fellowship at the Smithsonian National Air and Space Museum.
-Prior to his doctoral studies, Aaron served as a U.S. Air Force intelligence officer with assignments at the National Security Agency and the Pentagon.
-He has completed multiple intensive Russian- language courses in the United States and the Russian Federation.
+He has completed multiple intensive Russian-language courses in the United States and the Russian Federation.
+Prior to his doctoral studies, Aaron served as a U.S. Air Force intelligence officer.
+He currently serves on the board of the Society for Intelligence History.

 PhD, Johns Hopkins University